mattheww/gomill/gomill_docs/example_scripts.rst

 .. script:: twogtp

-  A 'traditional' twogtp implementation.
+  Run games between two |gtp| engines.

+  This shows how to implement a 'traditional' twogtp using gomill.

-  This demonstrates :class:`!gtp_controllers.Game_controller` and the :mod:`!gtp_games` module.
+  It demonstrates :class:`!gtp_controllers.Game_controller` and the :mod:`!gtp_games` module.